 Mind, Consciousness, Jhanas, Samadhis and The Illusion Game !

 Abstract: There exist many interpretations to the term “consciousness”.
 In some of the Eastern and Western spiritual traditions, the consciousness is referred to as the highest meditative attainment and it is frequently equated with the “Godly” or the enlightened nature of our mind.
 However, in the Buddhist tradition, such an enlightened state is referred to as the “cessation of consciousness” in which, the gross-level human mind disappears.
 There’s no individuality or self-notion to grasp in it.
 However, our mind, when it operates with the five senses in day-to-day life, is also called consciousness in science, albeit this is the gross-level operation.
-So, there’s a contradiction in the usage of this term.
+There’s a contradiction in the usage of this term.
 This article demystifies the term “consciousness” and explains different meditative states one can attain with respect to our day-to-day mind.
 It is also worthwhile to study about the “illusion game” created by our consciousness and to navigate through its dramatic narratives.

 There are many stories which unfold around the term consciousness.
 The consciousness has been interpreted in many different ways by many religious faiths and traditions.
 Certain Abrahamic faiths and Hindu/Yogic traditions introduce consciousness as the ultimate state of our being and in the Buddhist context, this is quite the opposite.
 The ultimate state of our mind is witnessed in the higher-level meditative absorptions where our limited human consciousness dissolves or ceases to exist.
-Therefore, in the Buddhist context, the consciousness or Viññāṇa is our gross-level human mind which runs from the sensory perception, memory and imagination.
+Therefore, in the Buddhist context, the consciousness or ViÃąÃąÄáša is our gross-level human mind which runs from the sensory perception, memory and imagination.
 This is simply referred to as the “5 aggregates” in Buddhism.
 In principle, the consciousness is our “gross-level” human mind of the limited capacity.
 Or one could say that this human mind is simply a chain of thoughts.
 There are a few articles from our blog that explain how our human consciousness is created from 5 aggregates and how it is being formed in our energy system:

 Creation of our human consciousness according to the Buddhist tradition: